 Test Data Mean S.D.
-Statistical Test t- value Sig(2- tailed) p- value
+Statistical Test t- value Sig(2- tailed) p value

-LabTask1 52.25 14.6 Independent 2 500 0.012
+LabTask1 52.25 14.6 Independent 2.500 0.012

-LabTask4 23.5 7.4 Sample t-test 3.300 0.013
+LabTask4 23.5 7.4 Sample t-test 3.500 0.013

-4.2.
+5.2.
 Class diagram survey

 The satisfaction of the students with the hint-based strategy was determined by a survey that was administered at the end of the experimental activity.
-Survey responses are shown in Figure 6.
+Survey responses are shown in figure 6.
 It can be observed that the majority of students were able to comprehend class diagrams from written descriptions.
-Except for items 6 and 10, up to 80% of students responded positively in replies to most of the survey items.
-Up to 40% of students faced problems in identifying relationships among classes, as shown in survey items 6 & 10.
+With the exception of items 6 and 10, up to 80% of students responded positively in replies to most of the survey items.
+Up to 40% of students faced problems in identifying relationships among classes, as shown in the survey items 6 & 10.